 There are countless magnificent places to visit in Iceland.
 Why do most visitors only see the area around Reykjavik?
-Discover the coolest places to visit Iceland.
+Discover the coolest places to visit in Iceland.

 During my family’s first visit to Iceland, we spent two weeks driving around Iceland.
 You can check that trip out in our 14-day Iceland itinerary.
 And after it was done, we wanted more, more, more!
 Iceland is bursting with some of the most magical landscapes that I have ever experienced.
-From places where the earth seems to have been torn asunder, to fields of wildflowers as far as the eye can see.
-Iceland is safe, peaceful and kid-friendly.
-Every small town offers community pools and playgrounds are plentiful.
+From places where the earth seems to have been torn asunder to fields of wildflowers as far as the eye can see.
+Iceland is safe, peaceful, and kid-friendly.
+Every small town offers community pools, and playgrounds are plentiful.
 Icelandair even offers free stop-overs in Iceland when you are traveling to and from Europe and North America.

 So strap on your hikers and hold tight.
-Because these places to visit in Iceland will take you off the beaten track and away from the tiny part of the country that most people visit.
-Prepare to be introduced to the most awe-inspiring locations in Iceland.
+Because these places to visit in Iceland will take you off the beaten track and away from the tiny part of the country that most people visit, prepare to be introduced to the most awe-inspiring locations in Iceland.

 Our Favorite Places To Visit In Iceland

 There are places in Iceland that almost everyone knows about.
 Most of them are easy day trips from Reykjavik.
 Places like the Golden Circle offer a brilliant taste of Icelandic wonder.
 But it’s just a small taste, marketed towards those who only have a few days in Iceland.
-But if you’re willing to explore some more you’ll end up with stories to take home that most of your most well-traveled friends will gape at.
+But if you’re willing to explore some more, you’ll end up with stories to take home that most of your most well-traveled friends will gape at.
 So sit back and enjoy these awe-inspiring places to visit in Iceland.

 Visit The Bardur Of Arnarpstapi In Hellnar

 Icelandic culture is ripe with myths and fairy tales.
 Throughout Iceland, I stumbled upon statues and sculptures celebrating some of these key mythological figures.
 One of the most mesmerizing was the statue of the half-troll, half-man Bardur, the protector of Snaefellsnes.
 The story of the giant is that he came to Iceland in the 9th century and gave the peninsula its name, Snjofellsnes peninsula.
-He and his 9 brothers spent years exploring the island, even discovering the beautiful Songhellir singing cave and giving it its name.
+He and his nine brothers spent years exploring the island, even discovering the beautiful Songhellir singing cave and giving it its name.
 You can read more about the Songhellir cave here.

 The statue of Bardur now guards the path between Arnapstapi to Hellnar as well as the spectacular cliffs along the way.
 It makes for an easy trip from Reykjavik, but you’re almost guaranteed to be among a few lucky people on the trail.
-If the story of Bardur the giant entices you, you can read more of his saga here.
+If the story of Bardur the Giant entices you, you can read more of his saga here.

-Looking for great places to stay near Hellnar Iceland?
+Looking for great places to stay near Hellnar, Iceland?
 You can check out their rates and availability here.
 If you’re looking for more things to do on the Snaefellsnes Peninsula, you can also explore from the water on a stand-up paddleboard adventure.